 - If you are from another country we have to make sure that you have the right to study in the UK.
 We might have to provide information to UK Visas and Immigration who are part of the government. - Depending on where you will go when you leave us we may need to provide your information to other Schools, colleges and universities or potential employers.
 For example, we may share information about your exam results and provide references.
 We may need to pass on information which they need to look after you. - When you take your GCSEs we will need to share information about you with examination boards.
 For example, if you require extra time in your exams. - We may need to share information with the police or our legal advisers if something goes wrong or to help with an inquiry. - Occasionally we may use consultants, experts and other advisors to assist the School in fulfilling its obligations and to help run the School properly.
 We might need to share your information with them if this is relevant to their work. - If you have misbehaved in a serious way, and the police have become involved, we may need to use information about the action taken by the police. - We may share some information with our insurance company to make sure that we have the insurance cover that we need. - We may share your academic and (where fair) your behaviour records with your parents or education guardian so they can support your Schooling. - We will only share your information with other people and organisations when we have a good reason to do so.
-In exceptional circumstances we may need to share it more widely than we would normally. - We will monitor your use of email, the internet and mobile electronic devices e.g. iPads.
-This is to check that you are not misbehaving when using this technology or putting yourself at risk of harm. - We may use photographs or videos of you for the School's website and social media sites or prospectus to show prospective students what we do here and to advertise the School.
-We may continue to use these photographs and videos after you have left the School. - Sometimes we use photographs and videos for teaching purposes, for example, to record a drama lesson. - We publish our public exam results, sports results and other news from School events on the website and may occasionally put articles and photographs in the local news to tell people about what we have been doing.
+In exceptional circumstances we may need to share it more widely than we would normally. - We will monitor your use of email, the internet, PC's and mobile electronic devices e.g. laptops whilst on the school network.
+This is to check that you are not misbehaving when using this technology or putting yourself at risk of harm. - We may use photographs or videos of you for the school's website and social media sites or prospectus to show prospective students what we do here and to advertise the School.
+Consent to use images of you, is requested at the point of Admission from your parent/carer, they have the right to change that consent at any time by contacting school.
+We may continue to use these photographs and videos after you have left the school (up to five years). - Sometimes we use photographs and videos for teaching purposes, for example, to record a drama lesson. - We publish our public exam results, sports results and other news from School events on the website and may occasionally put articles and photographs in the local news to tell people about what we have been doing.